 Sensitivity assessment.
-The characterizing species Ascophyllum nodosum would not be negatively affected by a decrease in oxygen within the water column at the benchmark level of this pressure.
+The characterizing species Fucus vesiculosus and Ascophyllum nodosum would not be negatively affected by a decrease in oxygen within the water column for at the benchmark level of this pressure.
 However, some of the associated faunal community within this biotope may be negatively affected.
-Mobile species such as littorinids and the crab Carcinus maenas would relocate to conditions that were less physiologically taxing, and would be able to return when the pressure abated.
-Those immobile species such as the barnacle Semibalanus balanoides may experience some mortality.
+Mobile species such as littorinids and the crab Carcinus maenas would relocated to conditions that were less physiologically taxing, and would be able to return when the pressure abated.
+Those immobile species such as the barnacles Austrominius modestus and Semibalanus balanoides may experience some mortality.
 However, barnacles can completely recolonize within three years (Bennell, 1981).
+A reduction in oxygen levels at the benchmark for this pressure would result in mortalities.
+Resistance is assessed as 'Medium'.
+Due to the speed of recovery resilience is assessed as 'High', giving the biotope a sensitivity score of 'Low'.